-- According to many demographers, the 21st century will likely mark the end of the World population growth (civilisational changes, globalisation...)
-[Lutz et al., 2004] - Population ageing is increasingly important, especially in the developed regions like Europe.
-This can cause problems for the economy and social cohesion (health care, social security...)
-[Kupiszewski et al., 2004] - Due to the specificity of population processes, the consequences of current demographic patterns will not be seen by 2015, but only in a longer horizon
+- According to many demographers, the 21st century will likely mark the end of the world population growth (civilisational changes, globalisation...)
+[Lutz et al., 2004] - Population ageing is increasingly important, especially in the developed regions like Europe, as it will pose many challenges for the economy and social cohesion (health care, social security...)
+[Kupiszewski et al., 2005] - Due to the specificity of population processes, the consequences of current demographic patterns will be observed only in a longer time horizon